-Note 4 - Initial Public Offering
+Note 3 - Initial Public Offering

-Pursuant to the Initial Public Offering, the Company sold 57,500,000 units at a price of \$10.00 per unit.
+Pursuant to the Initial Public Offering, the Company sold 57,500,000 units at a price of \$10.00 per unit during the year ended December 31, 2020.
 Each Unit consists of one Class A ordinary share (the "Ordinary Share"), \$0.0001 par value, and one-half of one redeemable warrant ("Public Warrant").
-Each whole Public Warrant entitles the holder to purchase one Class A ordinary share at an exercise price of \$11.50 per share, subject to adjustment (see Note 9).
+Each whole Public Warrant entitles the holder to purchase one Class A ordinary share at an exercise price of \$11.50 per share, subject to adjustment (see Note 8).

 The Company granted the underwriters a 45-day option to purchase up to 8,625,000 additional Units to cover any over-allotments at the initial public offering price less the underwriting discounts and commissions.
-On November 12, 2020, the Company consummated the closing of the sale of an additional, and final 3,250,000 units at a price of \$10.00 per unit upon receiving notice of the underwriters' election to partially exercise their over-allotment option, generating additional gross proceeds of \$32,500,000 to the Company and resulting in an aggregate of 60,750,000 Units.
+On November 12, 2020, the Company consummated the closing of the sale of an additional, and final 3,250,000 units at a price of \$10.00 per unit upon receiving notice of the underwriters' election to partially exercise their over-allotment option, generating additional gross proceeds of \$32,500,000 to the Company and resulting in an aggregate of 60,750,000 Units as of December 31, 2021 and 2020.
 Each Unit consists of one Ordinary Share and one-half of one redeemable Public Warrant.
 Each whole Public Warrant entitles the holder to purchase one Ordinary Share at a price of \$11.50 per share.